OCB7D2D/OcbCrookedDeco/README.md

-# OCB Crooked Deco Modlet - 7 Days to Die Addon
+# OCB Crooked Deco Mod - 7 Days to Die (V1.0 exp) Addon

 This mod adds (small) random variations to decorations and blocks.
 It alters scale and rotation for configured blocks within certain